Tutorial: Design a relational database in a single database within Azure SQL Database using SSMS

 Setting Suggested value Description Database name yourDatabase For valid database names, see Database identifiers.
 Subscription yourSubscription For details about your subscriptions, see Subscriptions.
 Resource group yourResourceGroup For valid resource group names, see Naming rules and restrictions.
 Select source Blank database Specifies that a blank database should be created.

-Click Server to create and configure a new server for your new database.
-Fill out the New server form with the following information:
+Click Server to use an existing database server or create and configure a new database server.
+Either select an existing server or click Create a new server and fill out the New server form with the following information:

 Setting Suggested value Description Server name Any globally unique name For valid server names, see Naming rules and restrictions.
-Server admin login Any valid name For valid login names, see Database Identifiers.
-Password Any valid password Your password must have at least eight characters and must contain characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
+Server admin login Any valid name For valid login names, see Database identifiers.
+Password Any valid password Your password must have at least eight characters and must use characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
 Location Any valid location For information about regions, see Azure Regions.